Bachelor of Business (Business Economics)

 The following qualifications are recognised articulating admissions pathways into the B3A Bachelor of Business:

-We’ve been teaching economics for over 100 years and have produced some of Australia’s leading experts in the field.
-Our Economics programs focus on contemporary issues in Tasmania and globally.
-Your studies will explore a range of applied economies topics such as business strategy, behavioural economics, energy economics, regional development, and monetary and fiscal policy.
+Learn business economics by focusing on contemporary issues in Australia and globally.
+Explore applied economics topics such as business strategy, behavioural economics, energy economics, regional development, and monetary and fiscal policy.

 Recommended Study Pattern

 For students undertaking full-time study the following study pattern is recommended:

 Year 1.
 8 subjects in first year including:

 - TAS-BEA111 Introduction to Markets and the Economy

 - TAS-BEA140 Data Analysis for Business